Why Visit Turkey – 21 Reasons We Love Türkiye

 Ephesus, an ancient city believed to have been built before 138 A.D., is Turkey’s most famous archaeological site that must be added to your itinerary.

 Apart from the ancient city of Ephesus, Troy is another ancient city known for the Greek myth of the Trojan War.
-A humongous constructed horse is found at the entrance of the main site, making it a very special place to visit!
+A humongous constructed horse is found at the entrance of the leading site, making it a very special place to visit!

 5. To Explore Istanbul: Most Popular Tourist Destination In Turkey